 Michael Nichols creates ghostly forms using traditional painting and drawing techniques.
-His creative work explores contemporary applications of two ancient mediums, metalpoint drawing and buon fresco painting.
-Nichols' paintings and drawings have been featured in exhibitions throughout the United States in venues that include the Boston Center for the Arts, the Carnegie Visual and Performing Arts Center, and the Huntsville Museum of Art.
+His work explores contemporary applications of two ancient mediums, metalpoint drawing and buon fresco painting.
+Nichols has exhibited work abroad and throughout the United States in venues that include the Boston Center for the Arts, the Carnegie Visual and Performing Arts Center, and the Huntsville Museum of Art.
+His metalpoint drawing is featured in two recent publications, Gateway to Drawing, A Complete Guide, by Thames and Hudson and Silverpoint and Metalpoint Drawing: A Complete Guide to the Medium, by Routledge Press.

 Michael earned a Master of Fine Arts degree in painting from Fontbonne University.
 He lives in Bowling Green, KY with his partner, artist Leslie Nichols.
 Michael is a Professor of Art at Western Kentucky University.